+Individuals who wish to report incidents of sex discrimination, sexual harassment, and / or sexual violence, including dating and domestic violence, and stalking, may make a report to either the Title IX Coordinator or the Deputy Title IX Coordinator at 540-231-1824 or in person at 300 Turner Street NW, Blacksburg, VA.
 Upon receipt of a report, the university will conduct an initial Title IX inquiry.
 The goal of this inquiry is to provide an integrated and coordinated response to reports of gender based violence.
 The assessment will consider the nature of the report, the safety of the individual and of the campus community, the complainant's expressed preference for resolution, and the necessity for any interim remedies or accommodations to protect the safety of the complainant and the community.

-Following this inquiry, the university may: 1) seek the implementation of interim measures that does not involve disciplinary action against a respondent; or 2) seek resolution by initiating an investigation to determine if disciplinary action is warranted.
+Following this inquiry, the university may: 1) seek the implementation of interim measures that does not involve disciplinary action against a respondent; or 2) initiate an investigation to determine if disciplinary action is warranted.
 The goal of the investigation is to gather all relevant facts that will aid in determining if there is sufficient information to refer the report for disciplinary action using the university's Student Conduct procedures.
 The resolution process is guided by the principles of equity and respect for all parties.
 Resources are available for all students, whether as complainants or respondents, to provide support and guidance throughout the investigation and resolution of the complaint.

-The university seeks to resolve all reports of sexual harassment, sexual violence, stalking, and intimate partner violence, within sixty (60) days.
-The university will conduct an initial Title IX inquiry.
 The university will consider the complainant's desired resolutions.
 Where possible and as warranted by an assessment of the facts and circumstances, the university will seek action consistent with the complainant's request.
 At the conclusion of the Title IX inquiry, the Title IX Coordinator will determine the appropriate manner of resolution, which may include interim measures or the initiation of a full Title IX investigation to determine if Student Conduct action is warranted.
 It is at the discretion of the Title IX Coordinator to determine which method of resolution is appropriate.